shoelace-style/shoelace/docs/getting-started/form-controls.md

   /**
    * `activateInlineFormValidation` is a utility function for Shoelace based HTML
    * forms.
 It allows to switch from the usual tooltip based way of showing validation
-   * errors to inline form validation where validation errors will be shown below the
+   * errors to inline form validation where validation errors will be displayed below
-   * corresponding form controls.
+   * the corresponding form controls.
    * This will be achieved by dynamically adding data attributes for error messages
-   * to the form controls if required.
+   * to the form controls, if required.
 And to use the CSS function `attr(...)`
    * to retrieve the error messages in CSS (by using the `::after` pseudo-element).
    *
    * @param container  A DOM container element, for example the form element